EMWA Webinars Programme

 Each year we run a few webinars that are publicly available.

-Laura Collada Ali and Jules Kovacevic are the EPDC members responsible for webinars.
-With the support of the webinar team Laura and Jules lead, plan and promote the programme, help presenters to prepare for their webinars, provide quality assurance, and run the live webinars.
+Diana Ribeiro is the EPDC member responsible for webinars.
+With the support of the webinar team, Diana leads, plans and promotes the programme, helps presenters to prepare for their webinars, provides quality assurance, and runs the live webinars.
 The webinar team also provides analysis of the webinar metrics.

 Meet the EMWA webinar team